3 August 2023

 In: H. Beentje (ed.)
 Flora of Tropical East Africa.
 Royal Botanic Gardens, Kew.
 470 pp.

-Identifying and mapping Tropical Important Plant Areas in seven countries by 2020.
+Identifying and mapping Tropical Important Plant Areas in critical sites for plant conservation across the tropics.

 Tropical Important Plant Areas (TIPAs) in Cameroon

 Identifying and promoting the long-term conservation and sustainable management of Cameroon’s most important sites for plant diversity.